DataDog/hiring-engineers/answers.md

 •	And also ensure that it will notify you if there is No Data for this query over the past 10m.
 ```
 ### Monitor
-Creating Monitors could be easy done within the GUI.
-To create a new Monitor choose "Monitor" and than "New Monitor".
+Creating Monitors could be easily done within the GUI.
+To create a new Monitor, choose "Monitor" and then "New Monitor".
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/New_Monitor.png"/>
 The following Screen would allow different Monitors to be created.
 The focus here is to create a Monitor for a Metric.
 Therefore "Metric" will be selected.
 <img src="https://github.com/Hostombe/hiring-engineers/blob/master/img/Metric.png"/>